TEALSK12/2nd-semester-introduction-to-computer-science/README.md

+# **Important!** TEALS will no longer be making updates to this course.
+Use at your own risk!

-# A 2nd semester follow-up to the [TEALS Intro CS course](https://tealsk12.github.io/introduction-to-computer-science/)
+## A 2nd semester follow-up to the [TEALS Intro CS course](https://tealsk12.github.io/introduction-to-computer-science/)

 * GitHub: https://github.com/TEALSK12/2nd-semester-introduction-to-computer-science
 * Github Pages: https://tealsk12.github.io/2nd-semester-introduction-to-computer-science/